TurboBP-YT/study-timed-spot-the-difference/README.md

-# Casual Study: “Spot the Difference” with Flashing Images, How Response Time in the Task Relates to Neurodevelopmental Conditions and Vision Impairments
+# Casual Study: “Spot the Difference” with Flashing Images, How Response Time in the Task Relates to Apparent Image Size (Angular Size) and Neurodivergence

 ## Tech

-Frontend Framework: Svelte
+Frontend Framework: SvelteKit

+UI Framework: Skeleton

 Deployment Platform: Vercel